stacklane/docs/🗄/Article/api/build.md

 # POST

-Use the POST operation on a previously uploaded/synced <code>ProjectId</code>.
+Use the POST operation on a previously uploaded/synced `ProjectId`.
 This step performs the validation and build of the files, reports any errors, and if successful returns a unique domain name for testing and sharing.